dmitrizagidulin/computingjoy.com/posts-published/2016-05-01-nginx-letsencrypt.md

 **If you have an existing Nginx that you cannot stop/start: use `--webroot`**.
 The `--webroot` plugin allows the LetsEncrypt client to verify your domain without stopping your existing server and taking over ports 80 and 443.
 It does this by placing some files in a directory you specify (which, again, lets their servers know that you actually control your domain).

-This route is slightly trickier (since you have to create the `--webroot-path` (or just `-w`) directory, make sure Nginx has read/write access to it, make sure that there's an entry for it in `sites-available` and so on.
+This route is slightly trickier, since you have to create the `--webroot-path` (or just `-w`) directory, make sure Nginx has read/write access to it, make sure that there's an entry for it in `sites-available` and so on.
 But if you have an existing Nginx installation, and cannot afford a moment of downtime, you don't have many other choices.

 The general idea is the same: use the `certonly` command with the `--webroot` plugin, list the domain and subdomains you want a certificate for with the `-d` flag, and specify a webroot path directory (`-w`) which the client can use to create the `/.well-known/acme-challenge` directory it needs for verification.